stgeorgeshurstville/bulletin/_docs/reflectionQuestions.md

 ---

 ### Big Idea:
  Busyness is bad and sadly part of life.
-Come to JEsus, everyone is tired and are carrying heavy loads.
+Come to Jesus, everyone is tired and are carrying heavy loads.
 He will give you rest.

 ### Questions
 1. How is busyness affecting you and those around you?